 Keeping everything organized is important not only for your children’s routine and productivity, but your own sanity!
 Designated backpack and homework areas are one way to create an environment for after-school organization and academic success.
 Whether you have a spare bedroom or use the dining room table, we have some great tips to keep your household organized and foster productive study habits.

 We know the kids walk in, the backpacks and shoes come off, and suddenly the home you work so hard at keep clean looks like a storm has struck.

 A solution for this is a drop zone.
 This is a space in your home designed specifically for dropping off backpacks, jackets, shoes, keys, mail and other odds and ends before they find themselves scattered throughout the rest of your home.

-A drop zone should be located near the entrance of your home, such as the foyer, utility room or hallway.
-We offer several Florida home plans with drop zones built-in including the Arcadia, Parker, Goldie, and Oleander.
+A drop zone should be located near the entrance of your home such as the foyer, utility room or hallway.
+We offer several Florida home plans with drop zones built-in including the top-selling Parker.

 The command center

 Uh oh.
 It’s Sunday night and you forgot about somebody’s school project due tomorrow!

 The most essential piece of a command center is a calendar and message board, preferably one that’s erasable.
 We like chalkboards or dry erase boards.
 And, now with the advent of chalkboard paint, the creative possibilities are endless.
 Find an area in your Central Florida new home that you see every day to keep tasks, events and due-dates in sight.

 Keep important papers like field trip information, permission slips, teacher requests, etc. in a letter tray or wall pocket organizer, and toss paperwork once it’s no longer needed to prevent clutter.